nsidc/seaice_ecdr/doc/operation.md

 ###  Daily processing

-Daily NRT processing for AMSR2 should be run at a 3-day lag.
-E.g, if today is Nov.
-5, 2024, we should create a data file for three days ago: Nov.
-2, 2024:
+Daily NRT processing for AMSR2 should occur by running this command:

 ```
-daily-nrt --date 2024-11-2 --hemisphere both
+daily-nrt --last-n-days 5  --hemisphere both
 ```

+Running the last 5 days ensures that data get produced when data get delayed by a few days.

 Once processing is complete, rsync the contents of `/share/apps/G10016_V4/v04r00/production/CDR/complete/` to